DevExpress-Examples/asp-net-web-forms-richedit-custom-save-button/Readme.md

 # Rich Text Editor for ASP.NET Web Forms - How to automatically change the availability of a custom Save button

-This example demonstrates how to create a custom **Save** button that is disabled when the document has no changes; ans is enabled when the document has been changed.
+This example demonstrates how to create a custom **Save** button that is disabled when the document has no changes and is enabled when the document is changed.

 ## Implementation Details